 When we study the isomers in chemistry, we come across different forms of isomers.
 Although isomers are divided into two different groups - stereoisomers and constitutional isomers, there are other sub-divisions of isomers as well, such as cis and trans isomers.
 However, there is a difference between cis and trans isomers.

-(image will be uploaded soon)
+(Image will be Uploaded soon)

 What is Cis and Trans Form of Isomers?

 The atoms that make up isomers in stereoisomerism join up in the same order, but have a different spatial arrangement.
 Geometric isomerism is a type of stereoisomerism.
 These kinds of isomers tend to occur when the rotation in a molecule is restricted.
 The examples of stereoisomers generally consist of the carbon-carbon double bond.

 Talking about the difference between the cis and trans stereoisomers, the main difference between the two lies in the arrangement of the atoms in the double bonds.
 However, some of the major difference between the isomers cis and trans are tabulated below.
 Let us take a look at them.

-Difference Between Cis and Trans Isomers
+Acidic Strength of Cis and Trans - Isomers